 I had a blowout on my passenger steer tire doing 65 mph in my 2016 Tiffin Phaeton.
 In this article, I am going to share exactly what happened and how I was able to control the RV and safely get it off the road.
-To watch a video of my first hand account of the blowout, click here.
+You can watch a video of my first hand account of the blowout below.

 The morning of the blow out was like most ordinary moving days except for one thing: one of the sensors on my TST Tire Pressure Monitoring System had a dead battery.
 Luckily, I had a battery to change the sensor battery and that is what I did.
 I remember doing a thorough tire inspection that morning because I was already engaged with my tire with the TPMS sensor.
 I visually inspected all tires looking for any imperfection, cuts, bulges, etc. The tires looked great, and my tire pressures were exactly where they needed to be.
 My TST TPMS was logging all of my pressures correctly and it was time to hit the road.

 We were on the road for about an hour when the blow out occurred.
 The sound of the blow out was shocking.
 It was a loud shotgun sound and it shook the entire RV.
 My TST 507 TPMS went into alarm almost simultaneously, and the immediate side force was intense.
 The forward momentum shifted to the side that the blowout occurred on (in my case, the passenger steer tire) and the fight to keep the RV on the road moving forward was taxing.
 Everything is amplified when a blowout is on a steer tire as this is how you direct the RV; a blowout on a rear tire isn’t typically as difficult to control since it does not control your steering.
 I knew that the first thing I needed to do was shift the side force back to a forward motion; if I was not able to do this then the RV would have just continued in that direction, off the road and into the ditch.